ybivanov/QA-and-Automation-101/lesson10/README.md

-# Lesson 9 - Introduction to performance testing
+# Introduction to performance testing

 Performance testing is a testing practice performed to determine how a system performs in terms of responsiveness and stability under a particular workload.